OsmosysSoftware/dev-standards/ci-setups/angular-github.md

 ### Creating Pull Requests
 1. Create a new branch in your Angular application repository.
-2. Make changes to your code and push the branch to GitHub.
+2. Make necessary changes to your code and push the branch to GitHub.
 3. Create a pull request (PR) targeting the main or development branch.

 ### Observing Workflow Execution